su8code/ethioclicks-javaapp/README.md

 * [References and Sites Used](#setup)

 ## General info
 This project is simple to show how installer program is created. here we used Inno setup compiler program InnoSetup is an open source compiler to create installers on windows.
 It is free and provides a rich feature set.
 You can create professional looking installers for the end user.
-In this article we will explain you the basic concepts and steps involved in creating a simple setup of your C# Project.
+In this project i will explain you the basic concepts and steps involved in creating a simple setup of any exe file.

 ### Creating the installer using Inno Setup involves the following two steps:
 * Create Inno Script file